 This document serves as a Memorandum of Understanding between the Montana Board of Regents, the Montana University System, The University of Montana, and The University of Montana Western and as such depicts the University's scope, characteristics, and system and state contributions.
-This agreement helps guide the System and the University with regard to strategic directions that build on distinctive strengths and the leadership role that The University of Montana exercises for its affiliated campuses and the Montana University System.
+This agreement helps guide the System and the University with regard to strategic directions that build on distinctive strengths that The University of Montana Western possesses.

-Stephen Barrett, Chair

-Montana Board of Regents
+Stephen Barrett, Chair Montana Board of Regents

-Sheila M. Stearns, Commissioner of Higher Education

-Montana University System
+Sheila M. Stearns, Commissioner of Higher Education Montana University System

-George M. Dennison, President

-The University of Montana
+George M. Dennison, President The University of Montana

-Richard D. Storey, Chancellor

-The University of Montana Western
+Richard D. Storey, Chancellor The University of Montana Western